Movement-DAO/move-docs/docs/dao/legal/definitions.md

 > (b) to attach to or logically associate with the record an electronic symbol, sound, or process.

 **"Smart Contract"** refers to computer programs stored on the Ethereum blockchain or other blockchains.

+**"Smart multisignature escrow"** Bitcoin allows multisignature transaction contracts where, for example, three out of a given five keys can spend the funds.
+Ethereum allows for more granularity; for example, four out of five can spend everything, three out of five can spend up to 10% per day, and two out of five can spend up to 0.5% per day.
+Additionally, Ethereum multisig is asynchronous - two parties can register their signatures on the blockchain at different times and the last signature will automatically send the transaction.

 **"Start Timestamp"** refers to the time at which the funding cycle is considered active.
 Projects can configure the start time of their first funding cycle to be in the future and can ensure reconfigurations don't take effect before a specified time.
 Once a funding cycle ends, a new one automatically starts right away.
 If there's an approved reconfiguration queued to start at this time, it will be used.
 Otherwise, a copy of the current funding cycle will be used.